jotform/before-after.js/README.md

 #### UPDATES
+- Performance improvements (Feb, 2017)
 - before-after is now a jquery plugin, special thanks to [@ramblex](http://github.com/ramblex/).
-Also CDN links updated and fixed a few issues.(Feb 23rd, 2016)
+Also CDN links updated and fixed a few issues.(Feb, 2016)
 - I was finally able to remove the jQuery Mobile dependency and handle it with native events.
 If you wish to help, mobile testing is much appreciated since I can only test a limited number devices.
-(March 9th, 2015)
+(March, 2015)

 #### DEPENDENCIES
 - [jQuery](http://jquery.com) for ease